 What are token approvals?

-Token approvals are permissions granted to decentralized apps (Dapps) to access tokens in your crypto wallet.
-Token approvals are applicable to ERC-20 tokens like ETH, WETH, and USDC - as well as NFTs (ERC-721 and ERC-1155).
-You can think of a token allowance as giving a Dapp the permission to perform an action with your tokens.
+Token approvals are permissions granted to decentralized apps (dApps) to access tokens in your crypto wallet.
+Token approvals are applicable to ERC-20 tokens like USDC and DAI - as well as NFTs (ERC-721 and ERC-1155).
+You can think of a token allowance as giving a dApp permission to perform an action with your tokens.

 How can I manage and revoke token approvals?

 There are a number of tools that allow you to revoke token approvals entirely.
 There are many third-party tools that allow you to manage this.
 For this tutorial, we'll be using Etherscan's Token Approval tool.
 Keep in mind that these are third parties and we cannot make any guarantees about their service.
-Please note, revoking token approval will result in a gas fee.
+Revoking token approval will result in a gas fee.

 - Press Connect to Web3 to connect your wallet.

 - Navigate through the ERC-20, ERC-721, or ERC-1155 tabs until you see the token approval you would like to revoke.